 Kearney beats Webb City 5-0 in Class 5 state quarterfinal

-May 25—KEARNEY, Mo. — Elijah Helberg pitched in the Class 5 state quarterfinal game at Webb City last year for Kearney as a sophomore.
+May 27—KEARNEY, Mo. — Elijah Helberg pitched in the Class 5 state quarterfinal game at Webb City last year for Kearney as a sophomore.

 Helberg and the Bulldogs were defeated 3-2 in that 2023 game.